-Angel Wing is an attractive, spreading, vine-like ground-cover with a shrubby habit.
+Angel wing jasmine is an attractive, spreading, vine-like groundcover with a shrubby habit.
 It produces abundant large, fragrant, white flowers with purple undersides.
 It is best used as flowering evergreen spilling out of containers, or as a filler that spreads and fills space between shrubs.

-- Other common names: Angelwing jasmine, windmill jasmine, shining jasmine, star jasmine, pinwheel jasmine, confederate jasmine.
+- Common names: Angelwing jasmine, windmill jasmine, shining jasmine, star jasmine, pinwheel jasmine, confederate jasmine

-- Native to: Papua New Guinea's Admiralty Islands.
+- Native area: Papua New Guinea's Admiralty Islands

-- Height: If treated as a vine, the angel wing jasmine can be 15-20 feet or more long.
-If used as a shrub, it's usually pruned to be 2-4 feet tall.
+- Height: If treated as a vine, angel wing jasmine can be 15 to 20 feet or more long.
+If used as a shrub, it is usually pruned to be 2 to 4 feet tall.

 02 of 10

 Common jasmine is a large deciduous or semi-evergreen vining shrub that has a graceful look and a very appealing scent.
-Beginning in late spring or early summer and running into fall, it produces large clusters of 3-5 flowers.
+Beginning in late spring or early summer and running into fall, it produces large clusters of 3 to 5 flowers.

-- Other common names: True jasmine, poet's jasmine, hardy jasmine, common white jasmine, jessamine.
+- Common names: True jasmine, poet's jasmine, hardy jasmine, common white jasmine, jessamine

 03 of 10

-- Other common names: Yellow jasmine, yellow Nepal jasmine, Reeves' jasmine.
+- Common names: Yellow jasmine, yellow Nepal jasmine, Reeves' jasmine, Italian jasmine

 04 of 10